Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 ```

 - The `<code block>` executes repeatedly without an intrinsic termination condition.
-- Use `break` to exit the loop. `break` exits only the innermost loop when nested.
+- Using `break` is required to exit the loop.

 #### While loop